-If you are connecting to iDRAC web interface from a management station that connects to the Internet through a proxy server, configure the web browser to access the Internet through this server.
+If you are connecting to iDRAC web interface from a management station that connects to the Internet through a proxy server, configure the web browser to access the Internet from through this server.

-- NOTE: If you use Internet Explorer or Firefox to access the iDRAC web interface, you may need to configure certain settings as described in this section.
-You can use other supported browsers with their default settings. - NOTE: Blank proxy settings are treated equivalent to No proxy.
+NOTE: If you use Internet Explorer or Firefox to access the iDRAC web interface, you may need to configure certain settings as described in this section.
+You can use other supported browsers with their default settings.